tbocek/tomtp/Readme.md

 ```
 The TomTP payload packet begins with a header byte containing several control bits:

-* Bits 0-3 contain the "Ack LEN" field, indicating the number of ACK entries (0-15).
+* Bits 0 contain the "Ack" field, indicating the if ACK and RCV_WINDOW is present
-* Bit 4 is the "S/R" flag which distinguishes between sender and receiver roles.
+* Bit 1 is the "S/R" flag which distinguishes between sender and receiver roles.
-* Bit 5 is not used atm.
+* Bits 2-3 form the "CLOSE" field for connection control (00: no close, 01: close stream, 10: close connection and all streams, 11: not used).
-* Bits 6-7 form the "CLOSE" field for connection control (00: no close, 01: close stream, 10: close connection and all streams, 11: not used).
+* Bit 4-7 are not used.

-If ACKs are present (Ack LEN > 0), the following section appears:
+If ACK bit is present then:

 * Bytes 8-71 hold the RCV_WND_SIZE, using 64 bits
 * For each ACK entry: